Introduction to Pastoral Transitions in MCC

-Over the last decade, we have learned a lot about this transition time and believe that we have made constant improvements in our process.
+Over the last two decades, we have learned a lot about this transition time and believe that we have made constant improvements in our process.
 Still, we anticipate that it will continue to be a dynamic process that changes as we continue to learn.

 The process is defined in four steps:

 - Healthy Leaving

 - The In Between Time